promotively/react-redux-data/README.md

 * You have a bunch of repetitive data related react.js/redux.js boilerplate you wish didn't exist.
 * You want a proper data abstraction layer but don't have the time to build one.
 * You want to be able to debug your data through redux dev tools.
+* You want to avoid an architecture that depends on some kind of global data fetching layer (ie: react-router-config).
 * You need a library that is compatible with server side rendering.
 * You need to interact with APIs that are not HTTP and/or JSON based.
 * You want to refresh your data periodically through timers or events.